Australia

 From understanding to action

-Knowing your community's resilience score is the starting point.
-What matters is what you do with it.
 The strongest communities are the ones where people know each other, trust each other, and can coordinate when it counts.

 Community Resilience GuideBuilt in the open